rajeshjaipur303903/Building_Highly_Available_PostgreSQL/README.md

-# Automation Of PostgreSQL Primary-Read-Replica
+# Deploying Highly Available PostgreSQL with Flask, Terraform and Ansible
 This automation provides infrastructure management using Terraform and Ansible to deploy a PostgreSQL primary-read-replica architecture.
 It returns success or error messages at each step, follows best practices in security, code modularity, and ensures idempotency.